mathiasconradt/pdfjs-annotator/readme.md

 It uses a simple Spring Boot application and a MySql database containing one table in the backend to persist annotations.
 MIT License applies (http://opensource.org/licenses/MIT).

+Note that this repository is not maintained anymore, as it was just a proof of concept.
+Reported issues will not be resolved.

 ## Used libaries and frameworks, licenses
 * PdfJS (Apache License 2.0, http://www.apache.org/licenses/LICENSE-2.0)
 * Annotator v1.2.10 (Dual licensed under the MIT and GPLv3 licenses, https://github.com/okfn/annotator/)